auriocus/VecTcl/50-reference.md

 ---
 title: VecTcl
 layout: default
-subtitle: Reference
+subtitle: A guided tour to VecTcl / basic reference
 documentation: true
 home: false
-toplink: true
+toplink: false
 ---

-= A tour of **VecTcl**.

-== Introduction.
+## Introduction.

-**VecTcl** is an awesome **Tcl** extension which allow users to operate, with a reasonable efficiency, with numeric arrays of arbitrary dimensions within **Tcl**.
 The present document aims at giving a glimpse of all the functionality it conveys in a guided form and by means of using small examples.

-The [get started tutorial](http://auriocus.github.io/VecTcl/tutorial.html) is also a good place to start reading about **VecTcl** powers.

-For further reference we should recommend **VecTcl** [design document](http://auriocus.github.io/VecTcl/design.html) or the [source code](https://github.com/auriocus/VecTcl) for all that matters.

 **VecTcl** functionality may be used by invoking a **Tcl** command (`vexpr`) that offers the possibility of using a similar syntax to that of Matlab with infix form operators, assignments, no need to use `$` for variable access, calling **Tcl** commands disguised as functions, indexing and slicing as in `A[:,1]`, special forms for conditional branching and looping, etc...